webuniverseio/webuniverse/source/_posts/manage-project-dependencies-with-simple-installer.md

 ## Example: Installing git on Debian

-Here is another example which allows to install git via `apt-get` on debian:
+Lets take a look at how it can be used to install a program.
+Here it installs git via `apt-get` on debian:
 ```js
 var co = require('co');
 var SimpleInstaller = require('simple-installer');